Walker’s Razor VS Howard Leight Impact Sport Earmuffs 2022

 This factor is a little tricky to compare the two on.
 Both use 2 AAA batteries, which are included in the packaging with both.

 Walker doesn’t report the expected battery life for the Razor, although users do report using them for months on one set of batteries.
+What makes them last longer is the auto-shutoff; the Razor Slim has an auto 4 hour shutoff, where the Walker’s Razor Pro can be set for 2, 4 or 6 hour shut-off.

 On the other hand, Howard Leight lists an astounding 350 hours as the expected battery life for Impact Sport.